 They configure Traffic Manager with endpoints.
 They add the web app in East US 2 as the primary site, osticket-eus2, and the web app in Central US as the secondary site, osticket-cus.

 After they add the endpoints, the admins can monitor them.

 Step 3: Provision Azure Database for MySQL

-Contoso admins provision a MySQL database instance in the primary East US 2 region.
+Contoso admins provision a MySQL database instance in the primary region, East US 2.

 In the Azure portal, they create an Azure Database for MySQL resource.

 They add the name contosoosticket for the Azure database.
-They add the database to the production resource group ContosoRG, and specify credentials for it.
+They add the database to the production resource group ContosoRG and then specify credentials for it.

 The on-premises MySQL database is version 5.7, so they select this version for compatibility.
 They use the default sizes, which match their database requirements.

-For Backup Redundancy Options, they select to use Geo-Redundant.
-This option allows them to restore the database in their secondary Central US region if an outage occurs.
-They can only configure this option when they provision the database.
+For Backup Redundancy Options, they select Geo-Redundant.
+This option allows them to restore the database in their secondary region (Central US) if an outage occurs.
+They can configure this option only when they provision the database.

 They set up connection security.
-In the database > Connection Security, they set up Firewall rules to allow the database to access Azure services.
+In the database, they select Connection security and then set up firewall rules to allow the database to access Azure services.